-The modern pop-up toaster was invented in 1919.
-Charles Strite, who was a mechanic in Minnesota, got fed up with cafeterias served burnt toast, which led him to his interest regarding toasters.
-He patented the pop-up toaster in 1921 and started the Waters Genter Company in order to manufacture his invention.
-Strite wished to sell his toaster to restaurants to improve the quality of their service.
+The modern pop-up toaster was invented in 1919 by Charles Strite.
+He was a mechanic from Minnesota who got fed up with cafeterias serving burnt toast, which led him to his interest in toasters.
+He patented the pop-up toaster in 1921 and started selling them to restaurants at first.
+That’s because his main goal was to sell his toaster to restaurants to improve the quality of their service.

 The First Four Slice Toaster